glassroom/heinsen_position_embeddings/README.md

 ## Compared to Other Methods

 In limited comparison experiments, we have found that our method for encoding position information performs similarly to other methods (_i.e._, neither significantly better nor significantly worse).
 However, our method offers many benefits that make it a worthwhile candidate for application, including large representational capacity, low compute cost, and small memory footprint -- in addition to unbounded sequence length.
+In our limited experiments, we have always kept `d_hid` equal to `d_emb`.
+We have not yet tested our method with `d_hid` different from `d_emb`.

 As always, _we recommend testing and comparing against other alternatives to determine which one will work best for your specific application_.
 For an overview of many other proposed methods, see [here](https://direct.mit.edu/coli/article/48/3/733/111478/Position-Information-in-Transformers-An-Overview).